pennatil/Analysis-Notes/README.md

 	* Mac OS: [MacteX](http://tug.org/mactex/)
     * Windows: [MikTeX](http://miktex.org/download) or [TexLive](https://www.tug.org/texlive/acquire-netinstall.html) (Recommended)
     * Linux: [TexLive](https://www.tug.org/texlive/quickinstall.html) (Ubuntu: <code>sudo apt-get install texlive-full</code>)
+2. Make sure you have gnuplot installed.
+If you don't, a quick google search will help you!
-2. Download the master Branch [here](https://github.com/pennatil/Analysis-Notes/archive/master.zip)
+3. Download the master Branch [here](https://github.com/pennatil/Analysis-Notes/archive/master.zip)
-3. Generate the files
+4. Generate the files
 	* If you want to use a program with a GUI:
 	  1. Navigate to the "Tex/MAINs" folder, and open "main.tex" using TexWorks (Right-click->open with...)
 	  2. On the top left, select "pdfLaTex" from the dropdown menu